-The monitoring study will be carried out in two parts, the first of which will be associated with the validation of the SV model itself and its ability to predict elevation boundaries of local plant community types based of reservoir hydrology.
+The monitoring study will be carried out in two parts, the first of which will be associated with the validation of the SVM itself and its ability to predict elevation boundaries of local plant community types based of reservoir hydrology.
 The other part will be an examination of plant community distributions to determine how they may correlate with other environmental attributes (principally gradient) so that a means of calculating aerial extent (ha) can be formally developed.

-The general approach to the SV model validation will be to compare in situ measurements of plant ecosystem boundary elevations with those predicted by the model.
-It will begin in Year 1 with a collection of baseline data to populate the model, and a data collection phase in Year 10 to compare model predictions to measured values.
-This will be done separately for each study reservoir and selected diversion lake(s), but because of differing availability of information, will follow slightly different procedures and scheduling (Section 2.3.4).
+The general approach to the SVM validation will be to compare in situ measurements of plant ecosystem boundary elevations with those predicted by the model.
+It began in Year 1 with a collection of baseline data to populate the model, and will continue with a data collection phase in Year 5 to compare model predictions to measured values.

-In addition to comparing predicted versus actual ecosystem boundary elevations, the SV model will also be tested by comparing estimation parameters used in the model to derive these predictions.
-Data collected in Year 1 of the Monitor will be compared to that used in the WUP, while that collected in Year 10 will be compared to Year 1.
+In addition to comparing predicted versus actual ecosystem boundary elevations, the SVM will also be tested by comparing estimation parameters used in the model to derive these predictions.
+Data collected in Year 1 of the Monitor was compared to that used in the WUP, while data collected in Year 5 will be compared to Year 1.
 Large differences through time, as well as between sites, would be indicative of an unreliable model and will be used as corroborating evidence to the main model validation procedure.

-Aerial estimates (ha) of each plant community type were calculated based on the assumption that shoreline areas with gradients less 15% were unsuitable for plant growth.
-Validation of this premise will be carried out initially through an analysis of existing plant ecosystem distributions in Year 1 of the Monitor, and again in Year 10 when model predictions will be compared to measure values.
+Aerial estimates (ha) of each plant community type were calculated based on the assumption that shoreline areas with gradients less than 15% were suitable for plant growth.
+Validation of this premise will be carried out initially through an analysis of existing plant ecosystem distributions in Year 1 of the Monitor, and again in Year 5 when model predictions will be compared to measure values.
 The analysis will rely on GIS data analysis of 2-D rectified air photo mosaics.
-As inferred above, the air photo work will be done in Year 1 and Year 10 of the Monitor.
-The focus of the Year 1 work will be to develop a predictive tool for future use, while the Year 10 work will provide the means to test overall accuracy and utility.
+As inferred above, the air photo work will be done in Year 1 and Year 5 of the Monitor.
+The focus of the Year 1 work was to develop a predictive tool for future use, while the Year 5 work will provide the means to test overall accuracy and utility.
+After analysis is completed in Year 5, there is opportunity to collect additional data in Years 6-10 to further refine the model, or expand model application to neighboring reservoirs, if deemed necessary.
+This current TOR Revision only applies to Years 1-5, a subsequent addendum or revision may be prepared for Year 6-10 after reviewing results from Year 5.

 The air photo mosaics and GIS dataset will also provide the means to compare plant ecosystem distributions before and after WUP implementation, and therefore test H_03 using geo-statistical procedures.
-It will also provide the means by which the true outcome of the WUP can be assessed regarding its impact of riparian plant communities and associated wildlife.
-This analysis will corroborate the SV model test results should it prove valid, or act as a fall back should it be rejected.
-In the latter case, this information can be used to determine mitigation action if required, and be used as a base case for future WUP comparisons.
+It will also provide the means by which the true outcome of the WUP operation can be assessed regarding its impact to riparian plant communities and associated wildlife.
+This analysis will corroborate the SVM test results should it prove valid, or act as a fall back should it be rejected.
+In the latter case, this information can be used to determine mitigation action if required, and be used as a base case for future review.